Newer

 In the last few years there's been a movement back towards static HTML sites, as a reaction to the extremely bloated websites with 2MB of minified Javascript on every page, and that's cool.
 There are advantages of static sites - they can be hosted anywhere, even file://.
 And they guarantee that every request can be served quickly.
 There's been a proliferation of static site generators such as Hugo and others.

-(There are some good reasons of course — for example, that you want to host the same site as an IPFS directory or a downloadable zip file.
+There are some good reasons to treat a site as a collection of static files, of course — if you want to host the same site as an IPFS directory or a downloadable zip file.
 But the majority of websites do not have such requirements.
 And you can still produce a separate static variant of your website if you want to.
-You might even find it most convenient to do this using the same process that generates pages dynamically.)
+You might even find it most convenient to do this using the same process that generates pages dynamically.

 Buffering the entire response works fine for web pages, since they are not very big and it is very convenient.
-For larger files such as images, the application server returns an internal redirect (X-Accel-Redirect), which tells nginx to go and do another path lookup and fetch something else, possibly from a different backend.
-Locations marked as internal; in the nginx config file can only match internal redirects, so you can prevent bypassing the application server.
+For larger files such as images, the application server returns an internal redirect (X-Accel-Redirect), which tells nginx to go and do another path lookup and fetch something else, possibly from a different back end.
+Locations marked as internal; can only match internal redirects, so you can you can prevent bypassing the application server.
 And since it's a different backend (such as a static directory, instead of SCGI) it isn't subject to the constraints of SCGI such as having to fully buffer the response.
-(Pedantically, SCGI does support streaming, if configured, but why spend effort on that just to serve a static file?)
+Pedantically, SCGI does support streaming, if configured, but why spend effort on that just to serve a static file?